cathy-yun-fu/WirelessCommunication-Arduino/README.md

 * Used RF24 library.
 Nrf24L01 wireless transceivers.

-* Arduino facilitated communication between car and NIOS II processor, which received input from mouse to control car
+* Arduino facilitated communication between car and NIOS II processor, which received input from mouse to control car (not included)